jkenney0501/dbt_superstore_dim_model/README.md

 # Superstore Dimensional Model with dbt & Snowflake

-Objective: Create a new data workflow from a data dump in AWS that refreshes M-F and create a Tableau summary dashboard to capture high level metrics associated to this data.
+**Objective: Create a new data workflow from a data dump in AWS that refreshes M-F and create a Tableau summary dashboard to capture high-level metrics associated with this data.**

-Note: I get asked a lot about what a dbt developer does(mostly) and while this is not meant to be a tutorial but more so a simple walk through at a high level of items that are typcially completed as an example of a process used for a standard dbt job.
-It may be a little messy right now but it'll get cleaned up!
+**Note:** I get asked a lot about what a dbt developer does (mostly), and while this is not meant to be a tutorial but more so a simple walk-through at a high level of items that are typically completed as an example of a process used for a standard dbt job.
+It may be a little messy right now, but it’ll get cleaned up!
-It's more of a check list of basic items I use a lot.
+It’s more of a checklist of basic items I use a lot.

 ## Project Overview

-This project mimics some modern day DataMart development that I typically do as a consultant (this is psuedo data but a similar process) and is an example of a star schema is created from the Tableau Superstore data.
+This project mimics some modern-day DataMart development that I typically do as a consultant (this is **pseudo** data but a similar process) and is an example of a star schema created from the Tableau Superstore data.
 The dataset is cleaned beforehand since this was not the point of the exercise but rather to model and transform data as we would in a DataMart as a demonstration for a standard job that a client may choose to employ.

-The process itself emulates a production type ELT where a batch is loaded to Snowflake external stage and from there dbt takes over and transforms the data in three layers to create a star schema using Kimball architecture while utilizing some dbt best practices such as CI/CD pipelines, testing, using macros, documentation and modularity.
+The process itself emulates a production-type ELT where a batch is loaded to Snowflake external stage and from there dbt takes over and transforms the data in three layers to create a star schema using Kimball architecture while utilizing some dbt best practices such as CI/CD pipelines, testing, using macros, documentation, and modularity.

-First, dbt will transform the data by casting it the correct values in a staging area while using the raw source data.
+First, dbt will transform the data by casting it to the correct values in a staging area while using the raw source data.
 Once staged, generic and a few singular tests are run to adhere to dbt best practices.
 From here, model references to the stage data are used in creating intermediate models for the dimensions and fact table.
 This is where surrogate keys are added and any complex joins or logic is created.

-Finally, the final fact and dimensions are created with a new set of generic tests, unit tests, custom tests and some data governance best practices  are applied as data contracts are enforced on the final models to ensure constraints and data types don’t change without be captured and documented.
+Finally, the final fact and dimensions are created with a new set of generic tests, unit tests, custom tests, and some data governance best practices are applied as data contracts are enforced on the final models to ensure constraints and data types don’t change without being captured and documented.

 The entire process is captured in documentation below for staging and for final fact/dim.
 The jobs set up are for a production environment using a standard continuous deployment job for daily batching and a slim CI job that runs on any pull request to automatically integrate into production.
-There is also a weekly job that runs once every Sunday even ing to do a full refresh for any data not captured incrementally through the week.
+There is also a weekly job that runs once every Sunday evening to do a full refresh for any data not captured incrementally through the week.

 **Base Requirements:**

 - Import source data from external stage in AWS S3 bucket.
-- Layer architecture: stage, internediate with business logic, consumption layer.
+- Layer architecture: stage, intermediate with business logic, consumption layer.
 - Implement testing for sources from generic to custom to unit testing.
-- Add third party package for meta testing to ensure proper schema tests at stage layer.
+- Add third-party package for meta testing to ensure proper schema tests at stage layer.
-- Clean an de duplicate data as needed.
+- Clean and de-duplicate data as needed.
-- Add type 2 slowly changng dimension to capture customer, product and employee changes for a history table and current table.
+- Add type 2 slowly changing dimension to capture customer, product, and employee changes for a history table and current table.
-- Add incrmental model to capture new orders that are loaded.
+- Add incremental model to capture new orders that are loaded.
 - Create a dimensional model as tables for consumption layer.
-- Add surrogate keys to each dimesion and fact.
+- Add surrogate keys to each dimension and fact.
 - Create documentation for all.
-- Create a standard CI (continous integration) job fro any future changes.
+- Create a standard CI (continuous integration) job for any future changes.
 - Create standard daily schedule for CD (continuous deployment) M-F.
-- Create a full refresh job that occurs once weekly on sundays to capture any incrments that may have slipped through dev.
+- Create a full refresh job that occurs once weekly on Sundays to capture any increments that may have slipped through dev.
-- Add data contracts to enforce constraints and satsifay stakeholder requirements at consumption layer.
+- Add data contracts to enforce constraints and satisfy stakeholder requirements at consumption layer.
-- Create high level Tableau Dashboard to cover basic KPI's.
+- Create high-level Tableau Dashboard to cover basic KPI's.

-**Note:** In a production style process we would have more steps like capacity planning where we nail down the volume, velocity, varity and veracity of our data.
+**Note:** In a production-style process, we would have more steps like capacity planning where we nail down the volume, velocity, variety, and veracity of our data.
 We would also consider our integration strategy to understand formatting issues and naming standards.

 An example of the basic process flow is as follows: